-What Is Bullying?
+What Is Cyberbullying?

-Bullying is a problem that affects millions of people of all races and classes.
-1 in 4 kids is reported to have been bullied and Nearly 50% of kids have been bullied online.
 The issue is so serious that some children and teens are tormented to the point of committing suicide, or what is now called Bullycide.
-Creepsquash offers a way for parents to be more aware of what may be going on with their child with a monitoring software that helps protect against bullies.
+Creepsquash offers a way for parents to be more aware of cyber bullying and their children with a safe and effective monitoring solution that helps protect against bullies in the #1 place where kids and bullies congregate – on Facebook.

 Real Children.
 Real Problems.
 Real Pain.

-Bullying Statistics
+Bullying and Cyber Bullying Statistics

 Playground Statistics - Every 7 minutes a Child is Bullied